 Canon desktop printers have a Prevent Paper Abrasion to minimize head strikes with thick paper.

-On a PC go to the printer preferences.
+On a Windows computer, go to the printer preferences.

-Click the PREVENT PAPER ABRASION check box and click SEND
+Click the PREVENT PAPER ABRASION check box and click apply.

-Note: Your printer will most likely need to be turned on and connected.
+Note: Your printer will need to be turned on and connected.

 Canon Wide Format Printers

 Canon wide format printers have a setting called Head Height.
 It must be set from the printer's control panel.

 The process is illustrated below:

 As far as we can tell, HP printers do not have a thick paper or platen gap setting available to the user.